Nanny Share: Managing Childcare Costs in a Troubled Economy

 So what are some best practices in a nanny share?

 Nanny sharing is a wonderful way to provide your child with very personalized, home-base child care and share the costs of this care with another family.
-Many families find that the nanny share is the answer to managing their infant care expenses.
+Many families find that the nanny share is the answer to childcare cost management.